Coquitlam is building a new Maillardville Community Centre.

 Place Maillardville has been a cornerstone of the Maillardville neighbourhood for 40 years, and this aging facility can no longer effectively sustain the needs of the community.
-A new facility will provide an enhanced space to continue to serve the growing and changing needs of the neighbourhood.
+A new facility will provide an enhanced space to continue to serve the growing and changing needs of the neighbourhood and the broader community.

-The future Place Maillardville Community Centre is proposed to be approximately 2,000 square metres (22,000 square feet) in size, which would enhance the amenities and services offered within a scale, budget and size appropriate for the neighbourhood.
+The future Maillardville Community Centre, scheduled to open in fall 2022, will be approximately 2,000 square metres (22,000 square feet) in size, which will enhance the amenities and services offered.

 Proposed Program Spaces & Amenities

 Proposed program spaces and amenities include:

 Multi-purpose spaces providing flexible space, with server kitchen

 Outdoor space including a plaza and park space